sdsc-ordes/zarr-linked-data/README.md

 ![configmap-my-vscode-configmaps3metaflow](https://github.com/SDSC-ORD/zarr-linked-data/assets/22447169/498a1306-5289-4527-9cfa-22e947d555e3)

-Then you just have to pip install requirements, as for Local dev and you're set to go.
+Then you just install the requirements with `pip install -r requirements.txt` and you're set to go!

 # C. Example/Usage